williambonfim/ana_statistics/README.md

 - You need to provide the `all_symbols.csv` file in the `src/data` folder
 - Adjust the input parameters as desired
 - Run the script by executing `python ana.py` on the command line

+## Disclaimer

+These scripts are for educational and research purposes only and are not intended for actual trading.
+It is important to conduct your own research and perform due diligence before making any financial decisions.